 This situation forces the field service organizations to overstaff and overstock in order to have enough service capacity to account for any disruptions.
 But this often led to wastage of time and frustrated customers.

-Keeping in line with the HCL core value of “employee first,” we have come up with a solution to address some of the major issues and challenges of our energy and utility clients.
-At the same time, we want to ensure that the field crew and the crew at the service center or control room or back offices have tools that support the idea of a safe workplace, putting the employee first.
+Keeping in line with HCLTech core values, we have come up with a solution to address some of the major issues and challenges of our energy and utility clients.
+At the same time, we want to ensure that the field crew and the crew at the service center, control room or back offices have tools that support the idea of a safe workplace.

 Now, field technicians are equipped with technological power in their hands that enables more accessibility and connectivity through smarter devices and field mobility.
 Major enterprises are deploying a bring-your-own-device (BYOD) model for their employees, giving them the flexibility to conduct the day-to-day work from a device of their choice.